karmaniverous/rules/README.md

 0. It is better to do things on purpose than by accident: ergo, design.

+0. Iterating: regularly on purpose ≫ by accident with your hair on fire.

 ## Contributors

 [Submit an issue](https://github.com/karmaniverous/rules/issues) with your entry.